 We are once again posed in the history books at a precipice with a monumental decision before us.
 What will we do in the face of this current injustice?

-If what has been seen playing before us in all outlets of media is any indication, it will be more about an unseen virus and the restrictions it has placed on personal liberties.
-It will be about mask wearing and conspiracy theories and personal injuries.
+If what has been playing out before us in all media outlets is any indication, it will be more about an unseen virus and its restrictions on personal liberties.
+It will be about mask-wearing, conspiracy theories, and personal injuries.
 There will be shock over looting and fire-setting and violence in the streets as if this is not expected of those who have been oppressed for too long.
-As if the same justice we are dealt is offered to all men equally.
+As if the same justice dealt is offered to all men equally.
 It is not.
 We are equal to God, but we do not live in equality.
-We will rage against any voice that will listen to what has been done to our own person and the injustice we are facing.
+We will rage against any voice that will listen to what has been done to our person and the injustice we face.
 And while we shout, our fellow man dies in the street.

-My husband runs every day - all over the city we live in.
+My husband runs every day - all over the city where we live.
 My boys do too.
-I can't tell you the times people have called or texted letting me know they saw one of them running through their neighborhood or down one of our main roads.
-I never once think about whether or not they will be safe.
+I can’t tell you how often people call or text, letting me know they saw one of them running through their neighborhood or down one of our main roads.
+I never once think about whether they will be safe.

 I look at houses under construction all the time.
 It is one of my favorite past times.
-There is a new subdivision going up right by mine that I check out frequently.
+A new subdivision is being built beside mine that I check out frequently.
 I never once worry about someone getting the wrong impression about what I am doing.

 “We are equal under God, but we do not live in equality.”
 Shelly Chandler

-Until we recognize the truth behind that statement - we are equal, but we do not live in equality - we can never rest in our own unencumbered rights.
-To do so is a slap to our fellow man, our Declaration of Independence and to our God, the Creator of us all.
+Until we recognize the truth behind that statement - we are equal, but we do not live in equality - we can never rest in our unencumbered rights.
+Doing so is a slap to our fellow man, our Declaration of Independence, and our God, the Creator of us all.

 Proverbs 17:15 He who justifies the wicked and he who condemns the righteous, Both of them alike are an abomination to the Lord.

-We have the precedent of our forefathers, and the warning from our Sovereign God to stamp out tyranny, to right justice, and to allow everyone to live for Life, Liberty and the pursuit of Happiness.
-When we ignore the cries, when we offer platitudes instead of compassion or stay silent in the face of the oppression, we are justifying the wicked and God calls us an ABOMINATION.
+We have the precedent of our forefathers and the warning from our Sovereign God to stamp out tyranny, right justice, and allow everyone to live for Life, Liberty, and the pursuit of Happiness.
+When we ignore the cries, offer platitudes instead of compassion, or stay silent in the face of the oppression, we justify the wicked, and God calls us an ABOMINATION.

 No more!
 Rise up!
 Say their names.
 Make your post.
 Send the text.
 Have the conversation.
-Cry out against the injustice and for heaven's sake throw some tables over because this is not going to end until everyone has the same rights that we are shouting to protect.
+Cry out against the injustice and throw some tables over for heaven’s sake, because this is not going to end until everyone has the same rights we are shouting to protect.